-3 A full explanation of the application process is provided in the Application Guide www.ess.nsw.gov.au/How_to_apply_for_accreditation/The_application_process.
-Please ensure you read this document and the Application Guide in full before applying for accreditation.
+A full explanation of the application process is provided in the Application Guide www.ess.nsw.gov.au/How_to_apply_for_accreditation/The_application_process.
+ACPs should ensure they read this document and the Application Guide in full before applying for accreditation.

 2 Method overview